mohdshadab1217/OIBSIP/README.md

-OIBSIP internship project based on Iris dataset classification with KNeighboursClassifier.
+OIBSIP internship project based on Iris dataset classification with KNeighborsClassifier.